Terry Mulder: Minister for Public Transport and Roads

 As Minister for Public Transport, Mulder oversaw the Taxi Industry Inquiry, the creation of Public Transport Victoria, construction of the Regional Rail Link and new railway stations at Waurn Ponds and Epsom, the removal of five level crossings in Springvale, Mitcham and Sunshine, orders for 15 new X'Trapolis 100 trains and 43 V/Line VLocity railcars, the Bayside Rail upgrade, and the addition of more than 10,000 extra weekly train, tram and bus trips on the public transport network.

 As Minister for Roads, Mulder introduced tougher penalties for hoon, drink and drug driving as part of a new Road Safety Strategy, abolished registration stickers on vehicles, established the Country Roads and Bridges Program, oversaw construction of the Ballarat West Link Road, Dingley Bypass and Koo Wee Rup Bypass and oversaw planning and upgrades of the Princes Highway between Traralgon and Sale, and between Geelong and Colac, the M80 Ring Road and the Western Highway (Victoria) between Ballarat and Ararat.
 Mulder also oversaw planning and development of the East West Link project.

 Opposition and resignation

-The 2014 Victorian state election saw the Coalition government defeated by the Labor Party after one term in government, with Mulder was re-elected for his fifth term as member for Polwarth He went to the backbench and did not take a position on the Coalition's shadow ministry along with seven other former ministers.
+The 2014 Victorian state election saw the Coalition government defeated by the Labor Party after one term in government, while Mulder was re-elected for his fifth term as member for Polwarth.
+Along with seven other former ministers, he went to the backbench and did not take a position on the Coalition's shadow ministry.
 On 31 August 2015, Mulder announced that he would resign from the Victorian Parliament on 3 September, which triggered a by-election in his seat.
 Former Premier Denis Napthine had announced his resignation earlier on the same day.